cacheflowe/haxademic/README.md

 	* MIDI input (both realtime and step-through for rendering)
 		* Cached MIDI input to avoid thread-unsafe operations
 	* OSC input
-	* Kinect input, with skeleton data via OpenNI
+	* Kinect input, with skeleton tracking and helper methods
 	* Simple webcam wrapper
 * 3D tools (using Toxiclibs WETriangleMesh objects as the common format)
 	* Convert SVG files to 2D meshes